 More detailed information on beacon coding can be obtained from Cospas-Sarsat document C/S T.001, "Specification for Cospas-Sarsat 406 MHz Distress Beacons", and from document C/S G.005, "Cospas-Sarsat Guidelines on 406-MHz Beacon Coding, Registration and Type Approval".
-Both of these documents are available from the Cospas-Sarsat website at [www.cospas-sarsat.int](http://www.cospas-sarsat.int).
+Both documents are available from the Cospas-Sarsat website at www.cospas-sarsat.int.